April travel insurance USA review: detailed analysis of coverage, limits and pricing

 • Mountaineering with equipment.
 That includes many standard adventure trips

-• No coverage if the event was known before purchase.
-Even partially foreseeable situations
+• No coverage if the event was known before purchase, even in partly foreseeable situations

 • Mental health treatments excluded from medical coverage